richardhuskey/asteroid_impact/src/doc/step-game.rst

     Delay between when one power-up is used and when the next appears, in seconds.
 ``"powerup_types"``
-    The types of power-ups to make available. ``"shield"``, ``"slow"``, ``"all"`` or ``"none"``
+    The types of power-ups to make available. ``"shield"``, ``"slow"``, ``"all"`` or ``"none"`` ``"seed"```
+    Number used to seed the random number generator that chooses sizes, positions, and speeds of targets, asteroids, and power-ups.
+This is automatically auto-generated from a hash of the other level parameters if omitted.
+May be any number.

 Reaction Prompt
 ===============